sadrasabouri/sadrasabouri.github.io/_pages/about.md

 }
 </style>

 Hey, this is Sadra!
-I'm currently studying PhD in Computer Science at USC, working at the intersection of Human-Computer Interaction (HCI) and Natural Language Processing (NLP), i.e., making LLMs better friends of humans.
-My current research focuses on helping people make better decisions using LLMs.
+I'm a PhD student in Computer Science at USC, working at the intersection of HCI and NLP to make LLMs better friends of humans.
+My research focuses on helping people make better decisions using LLMs.
-On the side (and honestly, all the time), I build and maintain scientific software tools with a great team of open-source enthusiasts.
+I also build and maintain scientific software tools with a great team of open-source enthusiasts.
+I believe open-source software is key to making technology and science accessible, transparent, and fun.
-I'm always looking for ways to make technology and science more accessible, and fun—believing that open-source software is an ideal contribution to scientific communities that value transparency and reproducibility.
-I enjoy watching movies and hunting for new places whenever I travel in my free time.
-I'm always curious to meet new people and hear about their journeys, so shoot me an email or DM me on any social media!
+In my free time, I enjoy watching movies and exploring new places and activities.
+I'm always happy to meet new people and hear about their journeys—shoot me an email or DM if you want to chat!

 <details class="section-details">
 <summary><b>CS PhD @ USC ✌️</b></summary><div>
 The main problem I'm trying to solve is the integration of AI systems into human workflows—specifically, answering the question: "What is the core part of a task that AI cannot do, and how can AI assist humans in doing that?"